ScreenPal

-ScreenPal (formerly known as Screencast-O-Matic) is a cross-platform screen capture and screen recording software originally developed in 2006.
+ScreenPal (formerly known as Screencast-O-Matic) is cross-platform screen capture and screen recording software originally developed in 2006.

 History

 The company was founded by AJ Gregory in 2006 as Screencast-O-Matic.
 The software includes features for screen recording, screenshot capture, video editing, image editing, and a video and image hosting service.
 It is available for Windows and Mac operating systems, and has mobile apps for iOS and Android.

 The company launched a video editor in 2015.
 It began offering free video and image hosting in 2019, with premium hosting options for subscribers.

-In 2022, interactive video quizzing and analytics features were introduced.
-The same year, the company launched a video storyboard service called Stories.

 In 2023, it was rebranded as ScreenPal.